infopark/crm_connector/README.markdown

 [![Build Status](https://travis-ci.org/infopark/crm_connector.png?branch=master)](https://travis-ci.org/infopark/crm_connector)

-Infopark WebCRM Connector is the official Ruby SDK for [Infopark WebCRM](http://www.infopark.de/webcrm).
+Infopark WebCRM Connector is the official Ruby SDK for [Infopark WebCRM](http://www.infopark.de/webcrm) API v1.
 It basically wraps the [WebCRM web services API](http://kb.infopark.de/crm-api) using [Active Resource](http://rubydoc.info/gems/activeresource/).

+**API v1 is the old API.
+For API v2 please refer to the [Infopark WebCRM SDK](https://github.com/infopark/webcrm_sdk).
+It is highly recommended to upgrade to WebCRM SDK.**

-Currently, the latest versions of Active Resource 4 and 5 with Ruby 2.2.2 are tested and supported.
+Currently, the latest version of Active Resource 4 with Ruby 2.2.2 is tested and supported.
+It is not planned to ever support Active Resource 5.

 # Installation